 According to the 13th Five-Year Plan for the Development of China’s Watch Industry, the ratio of high-end, mid-range and low-end own brands will be changed from the current level of 1:14:85 to 3:22:75 by 2020.
 The market for high-end watches is dominated by Swiss products and the low-end market is mainly the domain of domestic enterprises.
 The market for mid-range products is a battleground between manufacturers from Europe, North America, Japan, Korea and Hong Kong, as well as the Chinese mainland itself.

 Some domestic brands have done quite well in securing market share in spite of strong competition from foreign rivals.
 Leading domestic brands include Rossini, Ebohr, Tian Wang and Fiyta.
-Tianjin Seagull has mastered the three most advanced technologies of Tourbillon, minute-repeater and moon phase perpetual calendar in watch-making in recent years and is now able to mass produce these types of watches.
+Tianjin Seagull has mastered the three most advanced technologies of tourbillon, minute-repeater and moon phase perpetual calendar in watch-making in recent years and is now able to mass produce these types of watches.
 The company has proprietary intellectual property rights for over 90% of its products.

-Watches have become fashion accessories and changes in consumption concepts have also broadened the market for fashionable timepieces.
+Watches have become fashion accessories and changes in consumption patterns have also broadened the market for fashionable timepieces.
 This is as true for specialist brands as it is for general brands.
-The former include Casio, Swatch and Tissot while the latter include Armani, LV and Gucci.
+The former includes Casio, Swatch and Tissot while the latter include Armani, LV and Gucci.
 The marketing strategy of fashionable watches is to launch a few hundred new models each year as fashion accessories for different seasons.

 III.
 Sales Channels